jeffmm/statmodeling/README.md

 model to predict a third year of monthly electricity usage for Denver, Colorado given its average monthly temperature for that year.
-I will start by exploring the data in
-Section Explore, then I will discuss my model selection process in Section Model.
-I will then discuss the results and analyses of the model in
-Section Results and summarize my conclusions in Section Conclusion.
+I will start by exploring the data in the Exploratory Analysis section, then I will discuss my model selection process in the Model Selection section.
+I will then discuss the results and analyses of the model in the Model Results and Analyses section and summarize my conclusions in the Conclusions and Future Extensions section.

 Exploratory Analysis
 =======================================================================